Private equity firm considers sale of Germany’s Oetinger Aluminium

-HAMBURG A sale of German aluminium producer Oetinger Aluminium is being considered by its owner, the private equity investor Special Situations Venture Partners III, Oetinger's chief executive said on Wednesday.
+HAMBURG (Reuters) - A sale of German aluminium producer Oetinger Aluminium is being considered by its owner, the private equity investor Special Situations Venture Partners III, Oetinger's chief executive said on Wednesday.

 Oetinger produces about 180,000 tonnes of recycled aluminium casting alloy annually, comprising around 70 percent liquid metal and 30 percent blocks, the company says.